 Source Removal SOW/SPI

 The Site Manager should use the information from the approved RAP, Construction Drawings and SPI submitted by the contractor to create the Source Removal purchase order.
-This scope of work will cover backfill screening, well abandonment, source removal, and one year of post-active remedial monitoring.
+This scope of work will cover backfill screening, well abandonment, source removal, and site restoration including well replacement.

 The source removal report should include data to verify that source removal was performed in accordance with the approved RAP, Chapter 62-780 F.A.C., and purchase order.
 This report is critical to document that the source removal was performed as planned.
 The information in this report may include weigh tickets/manifest, disposal volumes and tonnage, backfill compaction results, site restoration documentation, analytical testing results (backfill and confirmatory soil), monitoring well logs dewatering treatment system sampling results, and NPDES reporting.
 The Site Manager should consult with the team P.G. or P.E. during review in order to ensure that all necessary data has been collected and reported.